 The academic nature of the Diploma requires participants to pass both written and skills examinations in order to complete the program.
 During skill sessions, instructors perform reasonable remediation for any participant that does not meet the minimum skill standards set by ICAR/UIAA/ISMM and the WMS DiMM.
 If the participant still has not passed these skills by the end of the session, as determined by the instructors, he/she will be required to re-take that session at their own cost.
-The participant will be given a maximum of two attempts to successfully complete any certain skill session and three attempts to pass a specific written exam.
+The participant will be given a maximum of two attempts to successfully complete any certain skill session and two attempts to pass a specific written exam.
 If the participant does not pass a certain written exam or skill session after these attempts, the Diploma cannot be awarded.

 Jenn Dow, MD, FAWM, DiMM

 Stephanie Lareau, MD, FAWM, DiMM